 - MED 4304: Publishing Science

-Introduction, different publishing methods, departments in a publishing house, duties and responsibilities of a publisher, and job roles in a publishing company.
-Different media of publishing, electronic media versus print media, case study, editing, significance, techniques and functions.
-Editing tools and symbols, editing magazines and newspapers – page makeup, design and layout, editing online, editing radio and television programs.
-News publication, news values, writing, the structure of a news report, types of news leads, writing leads, choosing news, attribution and verification, balance and fairness, news sources. content for media, writing for print – different styles reporting, editorials and features. writing for radio, television and audio-visual media (CD, DVD, Web), advertising, promotional writing – advertising copywriting, corporate writing – newsletters, online writing – website contents specialized reporting, science and technology reporting, environment, recent advances and future trends in publishing
+Introduction, different methods of publishing, departments in a publishing house, duties and responsibilities of a publisher, job roles in publishing company. different medias of publishing, electronic media versus print media, case study, editing, significance, techniques and functions. editing tools and symbols, editing magazines and newspapers – page makeup, design and layout, editing online, editing radio and television programs. news publication, news values, writing, structure of a news report, types of news leads, writing leads, choosing news, attribution and verification, balance and fairness, news sources. content for media, writing for print – different styles reporting, editorials and features. writing for radio, television and audio-visual media (CD, DVD, Web), advertising, promotional writing – advertising copy writing, corporate writing newsletters, online writing – website contents specialized reporting, science and technology reporting, environment, recent advances and future trends in publishing.